-Lumberjack Day was invented in 2005 by Marianne Ways and Colleen AF Venable an excuse to go out eat a TON of pancakes and waffles with friends.
+Lumberjack Day (which was later also named National Pancake Day) was invented in 2005 by Marianne Ways and Colleen AF Venable an excuse to go out eat a TON of pancakes and waffles with friends.
 They were also completely sick of pirate-themed parties, hence lumberjack day coming exactly one week after the popular “Talk Like a Pirate Day”.
 Over the years Lumberjack Day has grown and more and more people are celebrating, getting dressed up in plaid and beards (or sometimes even as giant pancakes or trees or oxen!) carrying fake axes and throwing huge lumberjack themed parties.

 In 2007 Lumberjack Day expanded in Brooklyn and the famous JUNIOR’S DINER was taken over by 50 people covered in plaid and axes, as well as a six-foot tall pancake with legs…all demanding syrup-covered dinners and mozzarella sticks (there’s a lumberjack rebel in every group).

-Since then Lumberjack Day celebrations have spread from the West Coast to the East Coast and even across the globe.
-We’ve even heard of Lumberjack Day parties in Japan and Scotland!
+Since then Lumberjack Day celebrations have spread from the East to the West.
+We’ve heard of Lumberjack Day parties all over the world!